ricgir/APT-Detection/sih_elk/docs/rules_created/exfiltration_over_alternative_protocol.md

 ## Description

+This rule detects adversaries stealing data by transmitting it over the network.
+To evade security controls, attackers often use protocols that are different from their primary Command and Control (C2) channel.
-Data is often stolen by transmitting it over a protocol that differs from the primary C2 channel.
-This rule detects **DNS tunneling**, a technique where an attacker encodes stolen data into a series of DNS queries.

-Because DNS is a fundamental network protocol and is almost always allowed through firewalls, it provides a covert channel for exfiltration.
-A compromised host will make an abnormally high number of DNS requests to many unique, malicious subdomains.
-Each query's subdomain contains a small chunk of the stolen data.
-This rule identifies this **"DNS storm"** behavior.
+A common covert technique is **DNS tunneling**, where stolen data is encoded into a large volume of unique DNS queries.
+Because DNS is a fundamental protocol that is almost always allowed through firewalls, it provides a stealthy channel for exfiltration.
+A more overt method, common on Linux, is to use standard file transfer utilities like `scp` (secure copy) to send data directly to an attacker-controlled machine.

 ## Rule Derivation from Log Analysis

-The logic for this rule was developed by establishing a baseline for normal DNS activity and identifying the statistical anomalies created by DNS tunneling.
+The logic for these rules was developed by identifying the unique footprints of different exfiltration methods.

 ### **1. Defining the Behavior**:

-DNS tunneling is characterized by two main factors from a single host: a very high volume of total DNS queries and a high cardinality (uniqueness) of the domains being queried.
-Legitimate activity may be high volume (e.g., loading a website), but the number of unique domains is typically limited.
-Tunneling creates hundreds of unique subdomains.
+- **DNS Tunneling (Windows)**: This behavior is a "DNS storm" from a single host, characterized by both a very high volume of total DNS queries and a high number of unique subdomains being queried.

+- **Secure Copy (Ubuntu**): This behavior is the execution of the `scp` command with syntax indicating a file is being sent to a remote destination (i.e., `user@host`).

 ### **2. Translating Behavior to Log Fields**:

-This behavior is observed in DNS logs (`event.dataset:dns`).
-The key fields are the source of the query (`host.hostname`) and the domain being queried (`winlog.event_data.TargetDomainName.keyword`).

-### **3. Constructing the Rule**:

-A simple query is insufficient.
-A **threshold rule** was built to group events by the source host.
-The rule then requires two conditions to be met: the total count of DNS queries from that host must exceed a high threshold (200), and the number of unique domains within those queries must also exceed a high threshold (100).
-This dual condition effectively isolates the unique pattern of DNS tunneling.
+- **Windows**: The detection uses DNS logs, grouping by the source host and counting both total queries and unique domains (`winlog.event_data.TargetDomainName`).

+- **Ubuntu**: The detection uses process logs, inspecting the `process.name` and the `process.command_line` for specific patterns.

 ## Detection Logic

+### Windows: DNS Tunneling

 This is a threshold-based rule that triggers when the volume and variety of DNS queries from a single host exceed a defined limit within the rule's time window.

-### Query:
+**Query**:

 `event.category:network and event.dataset:dns`

-### Threshold:
+**Threshold**:

 - **Group By**: The rule groups DNS queries by the source host (`host.hostname.keyword` or `winlog.event_data.SourceIp.keyword`).